‘Everyday Reading’: A richly informative book relives the glory days of Hindi magazine publishing

 Books for all

-The final section on genre magazines – Maya, Rasili Kahaniyan, and Manoranjan Kahaniyan – is as “romanchak” as the stories in them promised to be.
+The final section on genre magazines – Maya, Rasili Kahaniyan, and Manohar Kahaniyan – is as “romanchak” as the stories in them promised to be.
 Quite in contrast to the values popularised by the aforementioned magazines and publishers, these magazines existed purely to entertain.
 Mandhwani presents a few stories from each magazine to illustrate the kind of writing that was being printed – and as one expects, they were quite literally “juicy”, “magical”, and “pleasing.”
 Readers read Sadat Hasan Manto’s stories alongside those of virtually unknown writers like Vimla Phadke.
 In both cases, the stories are very sensuous and visceral – appealing to a person’s base emotions.
 The advertisements too evoked similar feelings.
 It was not unusual to stumble upon ads for birth control, menstrual health products, or cheaply made cosmetic goods.
 Big brands would stay away from these magazines.
 A short but highly entertaining section, we see how publishers and writers scrambled to meet demands for racy, provocative writings.

 The profiles of Sarita, Dharmyug, and Hind Pocket Books are rich with information, anecdotes, images, and readers’ comments and letters that Mandhwani has compiled and translated.
 A writer of lesser talent might have made a mess of it, overwhelmed the reader but Mandhwani strikes the perfect balance between the scholarly and leisurely reading – much like what Sarita and Dharmyug had set out to do and spectacularly achieved.
 Her genuine love for the Hindi language, its glory days of magazine publishing, and her own associations with the magazines as a reader shines in her unbiased and fair judgement of her subjects.